arestivo/slides/markdown/gamepatterns.md

 ---

-# Drawbacks
+# Consequences

 * They hide dependencies and promote bad code.

 * They control their own creation and lifecycle.

-* They make tests harder.
+* Code is tightly coupled; they make tests harder.

 ---